WebDevStudios/custom-post-type-ui/readme.txt

 == Changelog ==

+= 1.4.0 - TBD =
+* Added: "Export" tab on editor screens for quick access to post type or taxonomy export pages.
+* Fixed: Hide "choose icon" button for non-js users.
+* Fixed: Resolved undefined javascript variable console errors showing up in some areas of the plugin pages.

 = 1.3.3 - 2016-4-5 =
 * Revert Changes for ajax/heartbeat API requests before post type registration.
 3rd party or other plugins were breaking because post types were not registered.